 Everybody thinks that they will never get into another relationship again when they’re going through a break-up.
 Why would you want to, when it could result in you having to go through this heart-break again?
 Surprisingly, though, the heart heals time and time again.
 The time will come where you happen to meet someone who you think is amazing and you will be ready to open your heart to another person again.
+You will have learned so much about relationships and how to make them last.
 It might seem a long way off at the moment, but you will get there.
 Have faith.

 No matter how badly you’re hurting, it’s important not to lose sight of the bigger picture.
 This heart-break is only a short-term circumstance.
 You will get through this.
 One day you will wake up and it won’t hurt anymore.
 If you managed to live how many years without your ex before you met them, then you can manage just fine without them post-break-up.
 Whatever you do, try not to be afraid to love again – because there’s nothing else in this world like it.